 1. Blessed Light

-Five mana seems like a lot for a removal spell, but in Dominaria, Blessed Light was actually very well positioned.
-Exile is very relevant and getting rid of an enchantment as well.
+Five mana seems like a lot for a removal spell, but in Dominaria, Blessed Light was well positioned.
+Exile is very relevant, and getting rid of an enchantment is too.
 Every white deck will happily play at least a couple of copies.

 2. Pegasus Courser

-Courser is best suited for an aggressive deck.
+Courser is works best in an aggressive deck.
 Thankfully, most of the white decks tend to be aggressive.
-Flyers are great in this format and getting one of your big ground creatures into the air is also pretty strong.
+Flyers are great in this format, and making one of your big ground creatures fly is also pretty strong.

 3. Gideon’s Reproach

-Aven Sentry can also be surprisingly good in some situations as a 3-powered flyer for four mana, as it presents a serious clock.
+Aven Sentry can also be surprisingly good in some situations, since a 3-powered flyer presents a serious clock.